raspberrypilearning/getting-started-guide-microbit/en/step_4.md

 --- collapse ---

 ---
-title: My microbit won't pair
+title: My micro:bit won't pair
 ---

 If your micro:bit isn't showing up, try unplugging it and plugging it back in.
 You can also try a different USB port or USB cable if they are available.